 We become your accounts department if you don’t have one providing a part-time managed service.

 Often times a small business can’t afford to employ 1 -2 people to manage the accounts admin function.
 By hiring a bookkeeper you don’t need to pay an employee.
 Alternatively, we also work with your accounts manager if you have one.
 They become our main contact and we work closely together to ensure a seamless completion of your accounts.

 - Accurate and transparent information

 This has been a game-changer for all our clients, large or small.
 Having access to a set of accounts and financial reports that reflects how the business is performing is crucial.
 It’s not enough to simply read a report but to have that knowledge of what the data means, results in being able to make better business decisions.

 Custom Reports have been huge value to our clients.
 A client managing commercial properties came to us with some tidying up that needed to be done in their Xero accounts.
-We had to go back 12 months to get the correct information showing as we needed it to, but utilising P&L reporting and tracking, the client can now see data per building and per tenant and see how much the buildings are costing and returning.
-They can compare buildings and monitor each one – can see repairs, maintenance, any OPEX, and non-recoverable costs associated with the buildings, even legal and valuation costs and go back to a 12-month view if required.
+We had to go back 12 months to get the correct information showing as we needed it to, but utilising P&L reporting and tracking the client can now see data per building and per tenant and see how much the buildings are costing and returning.
+They can compare buildings and monitor each one – see repairs, maintenance, any OPEX, and non-recoverable costs associated with the buildings, even legal and valuation costs and go back to a 12-month view if required.